danielskatz/software-vs-data/README.md

 Evidence: Can I apply a Creative Commons license to software?<sup id="cc-software-footnote">[Creative Commons](#cc-software)</sup>; Non-software licenses<sup id="choosealicense-footnote">[Choose a License](#choosealicense)</sup>

-###Software can be used to express or explain concepts, unlike data.

-Explanation?

-Possible this can be merged with one of the previous statements

-Evidence: Citations?

 ###Software is active, data is passive.